savantcare/ptfile/ptclient/faq.md

 ## Q) What to do if it says nuxt not recognized?

+cd ptclient

-yard add nuxt
+> yard add nuxt

 If you dont have yarn then:

-npm install nuxt
+> npm install nuxt